 Parents can feel confident that, should bullying happen, they know who to approach and can be reassured that it is dealt with efficiently and effectively.

-We are currently in the process of compiling a portfolio of evidence and hope to seek accreditation at Bronze level in January 2018.
+We are currently in the process of compiling a portfolio of evidence and hope to seek accreditation at Bronze level in Spring Term 2018.

 National Autistic Society Autism Accreditation

 We are working towards the Autism Accreditation from the National Autistic Society.

 This award will show that as a school we:

 - Are committed to providing effective support which is person-centred and rooted in an appreciation of current knowledge and understanding of autism.